benkoger/overhead-video-worked-examples/geladas/local-paths-info.md

 **figure_folder**: Path to folder where figures will be saved.

+**labelbox_folder**: Path to the folder where the JSON file exported from Labelbox is saved.

 **labelbox_key**: This isn't a path.
 It is the labelbox api key for the labelbox account being used.
 Can be found on the labelbox website in the users account area.

 **overhead_functions_path**: This is the path to the folder called “functions” in this repository